thibo73800/self-driving-car/p4-advanced-lane-lines/README.md

 #### 6. Final result

-The function which Implement almost all the steps of the project is...
+The method which summarize almost all the steps of the project is <br>process_image</b> in main.py at line 532.

 <img src="output_images/final_result.png" />